oceanprotocol-archive/dev-ocean/doc/service_agreements_architecture.md

 }
 ```

-## Roles of Ocean Software components
+## Implementation Requirements in Ocean components

-This section describes the roles of software components of Ocean protocol in service level agreement requirements
+This section describes the implementation requirements for the software components of Ocean protocol in order to
+integrate the service level agreement model

 ### Squid-lib
 Squid library ([js](https://github.com/oceanprotocol/squid-js), [python](https://github.com/oceanprotocol/squid-py))